5G: It’s Really Mostly 4G

 It turns out that for a long time to come, 5G will be accessed through 4G antennas, the same kind that service today’s 4G LTE networks.
 This is partly due to the superior range of 4G waves which are longer and go right through walls, trees and people.
 And, therein lies the problem.

 Those new antennas will be mostly 4G and will be part of a process called “antenna densification.”
 That’s just a fancy phrase for putting a lot more antennas everywhere including all along streets in residential neighborhoods—essentially, in people’s front yards.
 The wireless industry says that it needs these antennas in order to provide the capacity that its customers are demanding.
 The truth is that there are other far less harmful ways to build capacity for carrying internet data.
-The most efficient and effective is more wired connections.
+The most efficient and effective is more wired connections to homes and businesses.

 One of the ways in which both new 4G and 5G antennas will transmit data more efficiently will be through what the industry calls “beamforming.”
 The word means what it sounds like.
 Antennas are activated so that instead of sending data in all directions, signals are steered in a specific direction.
 This enhances transmission speed.
 But, of course, there are potential health questions because beamforming “greatly concentrates radiation exposures into narrow, high-intensity beams.”

 It’s an understatement to say that 5G isn’t what it seems.
 A look “under the hood” demonstrates just one small aspect of the 5G Trojan Horse now being pushed on the public.
 To learn more about the dangers and drawbacks of 5G, click on one of the following topics: Health Impacts, Privacy & Security Issues, Decline in Property Values, Loss of Local Control, Environmental Harm.